infracost/infracost-azure-devops/examples/multi-project-config-file/README.md

 # Multi-project using config file

-This example shows how to run Infracost in Azure Pipelines with multiple Terraform projects using a config file.
+This example shows how to run Infracost in Azure Pipelines with one or more Terraform projects using a config file.
 The [config file]((https://www.infracost.io/docs/config_file/)) can be used to specify variable files or the Terraform workspaces for different projects.

+The config file path passed to `--config-file` (here `$(TF_ROOT)/infracost.yml`) should be a path *relative to the repository root* (not an absolute path), and the same config file must exist on the base branch you're comparing against.
+The paths *inside* the config (e.g. `path: ./terraform`) are resolved relative to the config file itself, so this lets the base-branch run pick up the base-branch's project files rather than the merge-request branch's.

 [//]: <> (BEGIN EXAMPLE)
 ```yml